 A K-5 is used to report withholding statement information from Forms W-2, Forms W-2G, and Forms 1099 that has not been submitted in an electronic file (EFW2 or Publication 1220 format).
-The K-5 is completed online and can be filed by clicking the submit button or it may be printed and mailed to the address on the form.
-The print and mail option is only available for those reporting fewer than 26 withholding statements.
+The K-5 can be filed electronically at MyTaxes.ky.gov (make active link) or it may be printed and mailed at the address on the form.
+For instructions on how to file the K-5, please see Form K-5 (I) at: https://revenue.ky.gov/Business/Pages/Employer-Payroll-Withholding.aspxThe print and mail option is only available for those reporting fewer than 26 withholding statements.